MAA-98/gill/README.md

 ### Chats

 Chat is automatically created with `git init` and tracked as you use.
 Clear the chat with a simple `gill chat clear`.
+Sending a new prompt will then use the updated `gill sysprompt` contents.

 ### Configs

 Configurations may be changed with `gill config set <section.key> value`, currently the only valid `<section.key>` is `llm.model` (and `model.head` which should not be manually changed.)
-Print configs with `gill config`.
+Print all configs with `gill config --list` or a single value with `gill config <section.key>`.

 Therefore, change the OpenAI model used by the API with `gill config set llm.model gpt-4.1`, or any other OpenAI model value.